Opentrons/opentrons/api/docs/v2/new_labware.rst

     tiprack = protocol.load_labware('opentrons_96_tiprack_300ul', '1')
     plate = protocol.load_labware('corning_96_wellplate_360ul_flat', '2')

-After the ``load_labware`` method loads labware into your protocol, it returns a :py:class:`opentrons.protocol_api.labware.Labware` object.
+When the ``load_labware`` method loads labware into your protocol, it returns a :py:class:`opentrons.protocol_api.labware.Labware` object.

 ..
 Recommend a call-out instead of a section (H2, H3) for "label."
 It's more a "pro tip" nice-to-have rather than
 .. an item that requires its own section.